janwilmake/onlybrowse/README.md

 - Change the hotkey in VSCode to close a file.
 Normally its Cmd+W, I recommend Cmd+E for easy access...
 Cmd+W closes the tab. https://lmpify.com/how-can-i-change-the-bcwg950
 - Alter title of `github.dev`.
 To make it easier to navigate across repos, this script edits the title to be just the reponame.  https://lmpify.com/how-can-i-make-a-tam-bzexzp0

+# why github.dev

+From any github repo, you can just type '.' to open it in github.dev which is super easy.

-# limitations
+# limitations github.dev

-Currently the following are the biggest limitations I see for most developers to move towards only using the browser (but if you really want to, you can work around them)

-- no terminal; github.dev is limited as it has no terminal. alternatives are github codespaces and bolt.new
+Currently the following are the biggest limitations I see for most developers to move towards only using the github.dev. if this is too limiting for you as a coding experience, alternatives are github codespaces and bolt.new in the browser.

+- no terminal
+- no localhost
--
+- no dependency types